-WTO: An introduction

-What is the WTO?
+WTO: An introduction What is the WTO?

-Established in 1995, the World Trade Organisation (WTO) is a global body made up of Governments and customs territories that sets out rules for trading between nations.1

-The WTO's main roles and responsibilities include:
+Established in 1995, the World Trade Organisation (WTO) is a global body made up of Governments and customs territories that sets out rules for trading between nations.1 The WTO's main roles and responsibilities include:

-- Negotiating agreements that reduce obstacles to international trade - Providing a legal and institutional framework to implement and monitor trade agreements - Settling trade disputes between countries.2

-Why do you need to know about it?
+- Negotiating agreements that reduce obstacles to international trade - Providing a legal and institutional framework to implement and monitor trade agreements - Settling trade disputes between countries.2 Why do you need to know about it?

 In June 2016, the UK voted to leave the European Union.
 It formally left on January 31 2020, entering into a transition period due to last until December 31 2020.

-During this time, the EU and UK are conducting negotiations on a possible Free Trade Agreement.
-However, if the transition period ends without a trade deal being concluded, the EU and UK will trade under WTO terms.
+During this time, the UK and EU are conducting negotiations on a possible Free Trade Agreement.
+However, if the transition period ends without a trade deal being concluded, the UK and EU will trade under WTO terms.
+What's more, the UK would no longer benefit from EU trade agreements with non-EU countries - although some of these have already been renegotiated to provide a continuation of the current terms.
+Trade with non-EU countries that the UK hasn't renegotiated terms with would take place under WTO rules.
 This could lead to changes to the way you import and export goods.
 But don't worry, because at FedEx, we've been working hard to make sure that however the situation progresses, we'll be able to help you to ship simply and conveniently.
 We hope that this guide will help you to feel more confident going forward, whatever the trading scenario is at the end of the transition period.
 How does trading under WTO rules work?

 WTO members that don't have free trade agreements set up with one another trade under WTO rules.
 These rules set out how far and in what ways each member guarantees to keep its markets open to other members.

-WTO rules are centred on two key principles:5

-- Most Favoured Nation: this states that a member country is not allowed to discriminate between trade partners.
+WTO rules are centred on two key principles:5 - Most Favoured Nation: this states that a member country is not allowed to discriminate between trade partners.
 So, if a member grants a special status to one country, it is required to extend it to all members of the WTO. - National Treatment: under this principle, imported goods and locally produced goods should be treated equally.
 This rule applies as soon as a product, service or item of intellectual property enters the country.

-WTO schedules

-Every WTO member also has a list of tariffs (taxes on imports of goods) and quotas (limits on the number of goods) that they apply to other countries, known as WTO schedules.
+WTO schedules Every WTO member also has a list of tariffs (taxes on imports of goods) and quotas (limits on the number of goods) that they apply to other countries, known as WTO schedules.

 In the majority of cases, tariffs are applied to imported goods by the country importing them.
 But there can also be tariffs on exported goods.

-Resolving disputes

-When it comes to disputes, the WTO encourages members to settle through consultation with each other.
+Resolving disputes When it comes to disputes, the WTO encourages members to settle through consultation with each other.
 If this is unsuccessful, Governments take the disputes to the WTO if they believe their rights under WTO agreements are being infringed.
 Specially appointed independent experts then make a judgment based on their interpretations of the agreements and individual members' commitments.
 Which other countries are WTO members?